KRFOSS/kali-docs/virtualization/install-vmware-guest-vm/index.md

 We are then presented the final screen for the VM setup wizard, which gives us an overview of the settings we picked.

-We are happy with whats shown to us, so we then press "Finish".
+We are happy with whats shown to us, so we then press "**Finish**".
 If you try and "Customize Hardware" at this stage, before the VM is fully created, not every setting is visible.

 ![](vm-15.png)